Government agencies communicate via

 The minimum rental period for each tenant must be 6 months per application.
 You are not allowed to rent out your flat or bedroom on a short-term basis, as it may disrupt the living environment and pose security concerns for our residents.

 The rental period is indicated in the approval letter, up to a maximum of 3 years if all the tenants are Singaporeans or Malaysians.
-The maximum is capped at 2 years for non-Malaysian non-citizen tenants.
-Non-citizens refer to Singapore Permanent Residents and foreigners.
+The maximum is capped at 2 years as long as one or more tenant is a non-Malaysian non-citizen.
 You are required to reapply for approval each time you rent out your flat or renew the application.

 Renting out of flat for non-residential use, for example, to tourists, for commercial filming or goods storage, is also not allowed.